TWTom041/DiscordFS-SFTP/README.md

 ## Docker Setup

-1. Docker compose setup:
+1. Docker Compose setup:

+    Bind your `webhooks.txt` to `/app/webhooks.yaml` or it won't work.
-    Bind your own `config.yaml` to `/app/config.yaml`, if no config is provided, you'll use the default config, which isn't quite safe.
+    You may also bind your `config.yaml` to `/app/config.yaml`, if no config is provided, you'll use the default config, which isn't quite safe.
+If you want to use your host key, bind it to `/app/host_key`.
     ```yaml
     services:
         dsfs: